How to Use a Kitchen Knife Sharpener: 12 Tips and Tricks - Faneema Cutlery

 Before you even think about sharpening a knife, make sure it's clean and dry.
 Why?
 Because dirt, grime, or even tiny food particles can affect the sharpening process.

-So, take a minute to wash your knife with soap and water and dry it thoroughly with a towel.
+So, please take a minute to wash your knife with soap and water and dry it thoroughly with a towel.
 This simple step is a big part of knife care and makes sharpening a knife much more effective and safer.

 When sharpening a knife, you might think the harder you press, the sharper it'll get.
 But that's not the case.
 Using too much force can actually damage the blade and the sharpener.